List of assignments

 - Functionality (does it pass the QA tests?)

-- Code quality (does my code achieve my team/tech lead's standards?)
+- Quality/style (does my code achieve my team/tech lead's standards?)

 - Timeliness (did I meet the program manager's schedule?)

-For details on overall course grades, see our course grading policy.
+For information on course grades, see our course grading policy.

 What is the revise and resubmit policy?

 Many of the assignments in this course build upon each other.
-It is a good idea, both for your learning and your grade, to revise and resubmit old assignments after seeing what tests they fail.
+It is a good idea, both for your learning and your grade, to revise and resubmit previous work after seeing which tests they fail.

 For a failed test case on core functionality, we will file a GitHub issue to report the bug.
 You are encouraged to review your issues and rework your code to fix the underlying bug(s).
-When you submit the revised code, we will run the tests again and update to show the now-passed results.
+When you submit the revised code, we will run the tests again and close issues for those test cases that are now passing.